Sierra National Forest

 Several community meetings were held for the residents of Mariposa, El Portal, Wawona, Groveland, Yosemite Valley, and Oakhurst during the most active times of the fire.
 Ferguson fire public information staff provided information at farmers markets, CASA street fair in Mariposa, and presented at a well-known climber's seminar in Groveland.

-There is a lot of work ahead before the fire is out, including post-fire rehabilitation to curtail erosion and other devastating effects to natural resources from fire suppression efforts.
+There is a lot of work during post-fire rehabilitation to curtail erosion and other devastating effects to natural resources from fire suppression efforts.
 Burned Area Emergency Response (BAER) teams have started surveying burned areas to determine methods of erosion control measures.

 Full containment was expected on Wednesday, August 22, however on Saturday evening, August 18, the fire was 100% contained.
 Interior parts of the forest will continue to smolder and burn for some time, causing lingering smoke.

 Yosemite Valley opened to visitors on August 14 at 9:00 AM.
-Wawona and Mariposa grove are open, but Glacier Point is not.
+Wawona and Mariposa grove are open.
 Use extreme caution while driving, as firefighters are still working in the area.

 FOLLOW THESE SOCIAL MEDIA PAGES: